Young Maylay: Lench Mob days: 2008–present

 Lench Mob Records were set in 2006 to put out Ice Cube's and WC's records, but later other artists were signed, like Young Maylay, who is considered a veteran by Ice Cube.
 DJ Crazy Toones created two blogs for Maylay, the first is called Who's Young Maylay?
 Mix Blog and the second is called Young Maylay, WC & Bad Lucc Mix Blog.

-Young Maylay is working on three albums, by himself, WC and Crazy Toones.
-Young Maylay is featured on two tracks by Ice Cube called "Y'all Know Who I Am" and "Too West Coast" on the album I Am the West.
+Young Maylay is working on three studio albums, by himself, WC and Crazy Toones.
+Young Maylay is featured on two tracks by Ice Cube called "Y'all Know Who I Am" and "Too West Coast" on his ninth solo studio album I Am the West (2010).

-In 2010 Young Maylay was featured on two tracks on the album DJ Premier Presents Year Round Records - Get Used To Us.
+In 2010 Young Maylay was featured on two tracks on the album DJ Premier Presents Year Round Records – Get Used to Us.
 The track "Temptation" is a solo performance, while the track "Ain't Nuttin' Changed (remix)" is a collaborative effort with Blaq Poet and MC Eiht.

-In an interview, when asked about a new album, Maylay said:
+In an interview, when asked about a new studio album, Maylay said:

 Yeah, I'm working on an album.
 But I will not tell the title again! (laughs) And we gonna know when we're gonna drop it.
 But I got something that I wanna put out.
 I was gonna call it "Brushfires and Earthquakes", cause that's California all day.
 On the brushfire side I come with just straight heat spittin'.
 And then on the earthquake side I'm coming for that like to get out there in traffic and show you they got some sounds.
 But that's gonna be more or less like a mixtape.
 The album is in the works.
 I'm not trying to just take songs that I didn't use off my mixtape and put it on a CD and call it my album.
 I can't really put no timeline on it, we're working everyday.
 So it ain't the fact about getting songs done or nothing like that, timing is everything man.